Cy Feuer: Career

 In 1947, having decided he had no real talent for film scoring, Feuer returned to New York City, where he teamed up with Ernest H. Martin, who had been the head of comedy programming at CBS Radio.
 After an aborted attempt to stage a production based on George Gershwin's An American in Paris, they produced Where's Charley?, the 1949 Frank Loesser adaption of Charley's Aunt.
 Although it was panned by six of the seven major New York critics, positive word-of-mouth about the show, particularly Ray Bolger's star turn in it, kept it running for three years.

 Over the next several decades, Feuer & Martin mounted some of the most notable titles in the Broadway musical canon, including Guys and Dolls and How to Succeed in Business Without Really Trying, both of which won the Tony Award for Best Musical.
-As of 2007, How to Succeed... is one of only seven musicals to have won the Pulitzer Prize for Drama.
+As of 2026, How to Succeed... is one of only ten musicals to have won the Pulitzer Prize for Drama.
 Feuer and Martin owned the Lunt-Fontanne Theatre from 1960 to 1965.

 Feuer was also a stage director.
 Among his Broadway directing credits were Little Me and the ill-fated I Remember Mama.

 As a film producer, Feuer's most successful venture was his 1972 adaptation of Kander & Ebb's 1966 musical Cabaret.
 The movie was nominated for 10 Academy Awards and went to win eight Academy Awards, but Feuer lost Best Picture to The Godfather, giving Cabaret the distinction of the most Oscar-honored film to lose the top prize.
 As the movie's producer, Feuer won a Golden Globe for Best Musical or Comedy.
 With Martin, he was responsible for the 1985 screen adaptation of A Chorus Line, which proved to be one of their biggest flops.